sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 - Reads and assignments are the same as with arrays, using square brackets.
 - Slices can be created without assigning initial values: `var x []int`.
 - Slices aren't comparable, except to check if it is nil (`x == nil`).
-- They're useful for sequential data.
+- They're useful for *sequential data*.

 ### `len`